Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 When will I be notified about the status of my Portfolio of Accomplishments and Reflections?

 If you qualify for a CAA, the email will include instructions on how to sign up for a CAA with an advisor.
 CAAs will take place in February, March, and April.
-Individuals who wish to qualify for an early comprehensive advising appointment in December or January must submit a Portfolio of Accomplishments and Reflections by December 5, 2022 5:00pm ET (optional early deadline).
+Individuals who wish to begin meeting with advisors in December or January (either in a CAA or regular advising appointment) must submit a Portfolio of Accomplishments and Reflections by November 15, 2024 5:00pm ET (optional early deadline).
 A limited amount of early comprehensive advising appointments will be available on a first-come, first-serve basis.

 Review our webpage, Applicants, for more information.